ragenetresearch/democratizing-eye-tracking-rage-net/README.md

 * Notebooks - Jupyter source code for prediction, hypothesis testing and generation of visualizations
 * Shape predictors - dlib model for face detection (see instructions above for how to import from Google Drive)
 * Utils - helper script files

+## <a name="a-computational-complexity"> Computational Complexity: FLOPs and Parameters </a>
+The computational complexity of RAGE-net highlights key metrics such as FLOPs (Floating Point Operations Per Second), MACs (Multiply-Accumulate Operations), and the total number of parameters used in the model.
+Please refer to the [Flops calculation](./Notebooks/Flops-calculation.ipynb) jupyter notebook for further details.

+## <a name="a-heatmap-comparison-experiment"> Heatmap Comparison Experiment with Infrared Gaze Tracking </a>
+This experiment, detailed in the [Quantitative-analysis](./Notebooks/Study1/Quantitative-analysis.ipynb) jupyter notebook, compares gaze estimation outputs from the RAGE-net model and a commercial infrared gaze tracking system to assess practical accuracy through gaze distribution patterns.
+Metrics such as Jensen-Shannon Divergence, SSIM, and correlation were used to evaluate similarities and differences in gaze heatmaps across various grid ratios.

 ## <a name="a-data-normalization"> Data normalization </a>
 The proposed network design entails an input data normalization pipeline, where raw input images from the webcam are preprocessed to be transformed into a form expected by the network.
 See Jupyter notebook [Preprocess](./Notebooks/Study2/Preprocess.ipynb) to replicate the normalization.